 As described in Note 10b of the December 31, 2002 audited financial statements, the Company continues to recognize regulated revenue for 2001, 2002 and 2003 based on management's best estimate of the hourly electrical load.
 The Company is continuing its efforts to reach a final negotiated settlement with its retailers or end-use customers for the electrical load delivered in each of the months from January 2001 to May 2002 inclusive.
-One retailer has filed a statement of claim which is related, in part, to the settlement of electrical load as described herein (see note 6).
+One retailer has filed a statement of claim which is related, in part, to the settlement of electrical load as described herein (see note 7).
 Any adjustments will be recorded once signed acceptance is obtained from participants involved in negotiation and these adjustments may be material to these financial statements.

-Subsequent to June 30, 2003 and consistent with a process prescribed by the AEUB, the Company has begun to settle monthly electrical load amounts with its retailers and end-user customers for each month beginning June 2002 to present.
-As at the date of these financial statements, settlements have been reached for the electrical load delivered in the months of June, July and August 2002.
-These settlements resulted in a net reduction in revenue of \$0.9 million, recognized subsequent to June 2003, compared to the revenue amount originally recorded for those months.
+Beginning June 30, 2003 and consistent with a process prescribed by the AEUB, the Company has begun to settle monthly electrical load amounts with its retailers and end-user customers for each month beginning June 2002 to present.
+As at the date of these financial statements, settlements have been reached for the electrical load delivered in the months of June to September 2002.
+These settlements resulted in a net increase in revenue of \$0.7 million compared to the revenue amount originally recorded for those months.
 These settlement amounts are being recorded on a cash basis as settlement is reached each month.
 Future adjustments, if any, may be material to these financial statements.